leonid-tkach/MS_centric_projects/README.md

 ![](screenshots/Word-style_compare_in_Excel_cell.png)

 ## Absent data
-The algorithm parsers accounting formulas like above, searches for the data in CSVs provided by banks, and aggregates it.
-This particular sheet shows which pieces of data have not been provided by banks (in red).
+The algorithm parsers accounting formulas from the above screenshot, searches relevant data in CSVs provided by banks, and aggregates it.
+The below screenshot shows what data is yet to be provided or irrelevant (in red).
 ![](screenshots/absent_data.png)

 ## Coverage & Clarity Access DB (SQL/VBA)